 - 2.1 The formulation of a Treasury Strategy involves determining the appropriate borrowing and investment decisions with the prime objective of safeguarding the Council's assets and secondary objectives of obtaining a reasonable rate of return on investments and minimising the costs of borrowing.
-Accordingly, the analysis and reporting of treasury management activities will focus on the risk implications for the Council and ensure robust due diligence procedures cover all external non- treasury investments. - 2.2 The Treasury Strategy encompasses the requirements of CIPFA's Treasury Management Code of Practice, Prudential Code for Capital and the MHCLG Guidance on Local Government Investments. - 2.3 The Treasury Strategy covers the following: - a) treasury limits in force which will limit the treasury risk and activities of the Council, including prudential and treasury indicators; - b) prospects for interest rates; - c) the borrowing strategy; - d) debt rescheduling; - e) policy on borrowing in advance of need; - f) the investment strategy; and - g) the policy on the use of external service providers.
+Accordingly, the analysis and reporting of treasury management activities will focus on the risk implications for the Council and ensure robust due diligence procedures cover all external non-treasury investments.

+- 2.2 The Treasury Strategy encompasses the requirements of CIPFA's Treasury Management Code of Practice, Prudential Code for Capital and the MHCLG Guidance on Local Government Investments.

+- 2.3 The Treasury Strategy covers the following:

+- a) the current treasury position;

+- b) Prudential and treasury indicators which limit the treasury risk and activities of the Council;

+- c) prospects for interest rates;

+- d) the borrowing strategy;

+- e) debt rescheduling;

+- f) policy on borrowing in advance of need;

+- g) the investment strategy;

+- h) creditworthiness policy; and

+- i) the policy on the use of external service providers.